 When considering a new carpet, there are a number of materials to choose from.
 The most popular carpets are manufactured from either: nylon, polypropylene, polyester, acrylic and wool.
 Each offer a variety of benefits depending on your style preference, usage and budget.
 Here is a kick starter guide to determining if wool carpet is best for you!

 Wool carpeting is manufactured from short lengths of wool derived from sheep.
 Though a higher-end product, wool is not delicate.
 Its resilience is rated good to excellent and when properly maintained, it stands up to decades of wear.
 One notable aspect of its natural durability is its inherent elasticity that resists crushing.
-Unlike some synthetic fibers that eventually become matted down due to foot traffic and/or heavy furniture, natural wool springs back underfoot and beneath the weight of furniture, retaining its original thickness and springy feel over years of use.
+Unlike some synthetic fibers that eventually become matted down due to foot traffic and/or heavy furniture, natural wool carpet springs back underfoot and beneath the weight of furniture, retaining its original thickness and springy feel over years of use.
 The structure of wool fiber is naturally coiled, which gives it a built-in resiliency.
 Synthetic fibers only get this through artificial means which can potentially be lost over time.
 This helps give a wool carpet longevity that can outlast synthetic fiber carpets.

 Wool is a highly effective natural insulator—sheep are very comfortable and lucky animals.
 Its insulating properties are noticeable when the wool carpet is installed.
 In winter, indoor heat energy naturally radiates through the floor and into the colder crawl space or concrete slab below.
 Wool carpeting insulates the floor effectively to reduce heat loss and heating costs, making rooms more comfortable in the winter.
 Wool also naturally absorbs water vapor from the air, helping to moderate high indoor humidity that often occurs during the summer months

 Another great side-effect: wool’s unique moisture-absorption properties inhibit static electricity, reducing those annoying static shocks common in cold, dry weather.
 It’s biodegradable as well as recyclable so it won’t spend centuries taking up space in a landfill like a synthetic carpet will.
 Wool also helps your home’s environment too.
 It can absorb about 30% of its weight in moisture without feeling damp, which makes it a cheap but efficient humidifier (and dehumidifier too).
 In warmer, humid conditions, it absorbs some of the moisture in the air making it feel cooler.
-When the air dries out, it releases the moisture, helping to dehumidify the air—making it great for every season!
+When the air dries out, it releases the moisture, helping to dehumidify the air—making wool carpet a great choice for every season!

 Wool carpeting has also been shown to be an effective ‘filter.’
 Its natural fibers can absorb and retain chemicals such as formaldehyde and nitrogen dioxide, a by-product of smoking and combustion (think heaters, fireplaces, stoves, etc.)